jwong8314/jegonzal.github.com/index.md

 ## Funding

-My research as part of the UC Berkeley RISE Lab is funded by a group of 10 core industrial partners.
+My research as part of the UC Berkeley RISE Lab is funded by the NSF Expedition grant and a consortium of industrial sponsors:

 <img src="assets/images/sponsors.png" width="800">